saiful-islam-niloy/age-of-villagers/README.md

 2. Tag your commit with a issue.
 Use this format for tagging: #issue-number.
 For example #512.
 3. There is a special issue (#1) for refactoring commits.
 Make sure you use this tag when refactoring.

+## Overview
+The game has a lot of features, of which you need to focus only on the village creation part.
+Therefore all the user stories are assumed to be of a _village editor_ user role.

+A village can have sevaral types of objects like: _house_, _tree_ and _water source_.
+There are also several nations available.
+Based on the nation, the objects may look different.
+For example, house of the Inuits can be an igloo, whereas house of the Bedouin can be a tent.

 ## Notes
 Some parts of the assignment may be changed later.
 If that happens, you will be notified about it.